-With half of all owners of small and medium-sized business in Canada retiring in the next decade and youth unemployment more than double the rate of older age groups, youth entrepreneurship is an opportunity to create jobs for themselves and others, generating tax revenue and producing the products and services that will play a vital role in our economic success.
+With half of all owners of small and medium-sized business in Canada retiring in the next decade and youth unemployment more than double the rate of older age groups, entrepreneurship is an opportunity for youth to create jobs for themselves and others, generating tax revenue and producing the products and services that will play a vital role in our economic success.
 We need more of them.
 Corporations need to stop simply providing jobs and instead incubate entrepreneurial talent.

-On a global scale, there are 73 million people between the ages of 15 and 24 who are currently unemployed; the 15 to 18 per cent of youth in Brazil, Canada, Russia and the USA, the 21 to 23 per cent of youth in France and the United Kingdom, and the 30 to 52 per cent of youth in Italy, Spain and South Africa.
-These are the young people we should be worried about, but they're also the ones entrepreneurship can help save.
-The time for our governments to invest in creating and supporting youth entrepreneurship programs is now, because as scary as those unemployment figures are, they're only set to climb higher, according to findings from the G20 Youth Entrepreneurs' Alliance.1,
+On a global scale, there are 21.2% of young people between the ages of 15 and 24 were unemployed in 2018.3 These are the young people we should be worried about, but they're also the ones entrepreneurship can help save.
+The time for our governments to invest in creating and supporting youth entrepreneurship programs is now, because as scary as those unemployment figures are, they're only set to climb higher, according to findings from the G20 Youth Entrepreneurs' Alliance.4

-Giving young people a real opportunity to gain control over the direction of their lives can reduce the crippling malaise and hopelessness that permeates communities with vast numbers of unemployed youth.
-With basic business education and access to microloans, the economic ecosystem of whole communities can change drastically: small businesses create local jobs and keep capital circulating in communities, 2
+Giving young people a real opportunity to gain control over the direction of their lives can reduce the malaise anxiety and hopelessness that permeates communities with vast numbers of unemployed youth.
+With basic business education and access to microloans, the economic ecosystem of whole communities can change drastically: small businesses create local jobs and keep capital circulating in communities.5

-The United Nations Conference on Trace and Development (UNCTAD) developed a Policy Guide on Youth Entrepreneurship3.
-The report builds on previous work by UNCTAD and recognizes the specific needs of young people.
-In summary, the five recommendations include4:
+The United Nations Conference on Trace and Development (UNCTAD) developed a Policy Guide on Youth Entrepreneurship.6 The report builds on previous work by UNCTAD and recognizes the specific needs of young people.
+In summary, the five recommendations include:

-- 1. Optimize the regulatory environment Ensure that regulations do not in themselves present barriers, the recommendations are to balance regulation and standards with development objectives, introduce transparency and ease of access through "one stop shop" bundling of business registration, etc. Overall, the purpose is to simplify regulations where it makes sense. - 2.
+- 1. Optimizing the regulatory environment Ensuring that regulations do not in themselves present barriers, the recommendations are to balance regulation and standards with development objectives, introduce transparency and ease of access through "one stop shop" bundling of business registration, etc. Overall, the purpose is to simplify regulations where it makes sense. - 2.
 Enhancing entrepreneurship education and skills development The recommendation is to begin introducing entrepreneurship awareness from the beginning of the school experience.
 Similar to the program that SBOT uses, educational programming from kindergarten through to post-secondary, would provide experiential, hands-on training that incorporates external mentors and would include a variety of opportunities including trades, apprenticeships, innovation, and other extra-curricular programs.
-Some of this has been included in the language for the new BC K-12 curriculum; however, there is opportunity to expand. - Facilitating technology exchange and innovation Information and communication technologies (ICT) are critical for any new business venture, and are a particular challenge for marginalized young people (socio-economic barriers, remote locations, etc.).
+Some of this has been included in the language for the new B.C.
+K-12 curriculum; however, there is opportunity to expand. - 3.
+Facilitating technology exchange and innovation Information and communication technologies (ICT) are critical for any new business venture and is a particular challenge for marginalized young people (socio-economic barriers, remote locations, etc.).
 Incubators, research and development labs, knowledge hubs, education-industry collaboration and business mentorship are but a few ways that ICT challenges can be overcome.
-An appropriate policy would also include a mechanism to facilitate youth-led businesses connecting with potential clients/customers. - Improving access to finance Challenges such as age restrictions and low financial literacy levels can be overcome by developing youth-friendly financial products, including flexible loans or a credit bureau, increasing financial inclusion, and recognizing public-private partnerships as a means of collateral for a start-up.
-Business mentoring should be seen as an invaluable resource for young entrepreneurs and should be encouraged. - Promoting awareness and networking The hardest challenge for a young entrepreneur is to overcome negative attitudes and to connect with a supportive environment to foster their development.
-Businesses, along with governments, can jointly elevate the value of entrepreneurial programs, encourage and support peer networks, utilize media platforms to celebrate success, and to promote investments.
-Much of this is incorporated in the SBoT programs described above.
+An appropriate policy would also include a mechanism to facilitate youth-led businesses connecting with potential clients/customers.